prabhupant/python-ds/README.md

 As you can see, the repo is still in its infancy.
 Here are some key things in the to-do.

     1. Queue questions
     2. Algorithms
         2.1.
 Dynamic Programming
         2.2.
 Greedy
     3. More questions in data structures, especially for graph, circular linked list, tries, heaps and hash.

 ## :raised_hand: Contributing

-Contributions are always welcomed :smiley:
+Contributions are always welcomed. :smiley:
-Feel free to raise new issues, file new PRs and star and fork this repo :wink:
+Feel free to raise new issues, file new PRs and star and fork this repo! :wink:

-Here are some guidelines -
+Here are some guidelines:

     1. Clone the repo to your local machine
     2. Make the new branch and name it accordingly
     3. File the PR and wait for the review :)